Invisalign vs Veneers

 Longer Duration of Treatment

-Patients on the Invisalign system are typically required to come back for regular dental visits once every 4-6 weeks for a quick check-up.
+Patients on the Invisalign system are typically required to come back for regular dental visits once every 4-6 weeks for a quick check-up and collection of subsequent aligners.

 Alternatively, dental veneering process from start to finish typically only takes 2-3 visits to the dentist to fully complete treatment.